 - Are you getting good account management/collaboration from existing software vendors?

-- Cleansing your asset data
+- Cleansing asset data

-- Upgrading your current system
+- Updating the current system

 - Re-training users